DevMonzer/Monsters-Rolodex/README.md

 # Monsters-Rolodex

-Nexter app watch live -> https://monsters-rolodex-jade.vercel.app/
+Monsters Rolodex app watch live -> https://monsters-rolodex-jade.vercel.app/

 ## What to do
 1. Clone this repo